 Neutral Density Filters can be very helpful in obtaining a blurred motion with water scenes and when shooting in high light conditions.

-A good backpack is the foundation of any travel photographer’s kit.
+A good camera bag or backpack is the foundation of any photographer’s kit.
 A well-designed pack that fits and carries well when hiking and is equipped with pockets and organizing sections is a must.

-We have three great backpacks we use in various circumstances.
+We use three different backpacks depending on the situation and/or gear we need.
 All of these backpacks are well designed with adjustable belts and straps to properly distribute the pack weight on our bodies while hiking.

 The Dakine Mission Photo Backpack is used for smaller landscape excursions that will not require a lot of supplies or the use of large lenses.